To use the Transfers API you'll need to create a free Alchemy account first!

 We also do not include miner rewards as an internal transfer.

 The special NFT endpoint allows users to query for NFTs that don't follow any ERC standards.
-For instance, 2 included NFTs are CryptoPunks and CryptoKitties which both predate NFT standards.
+The 2 included NFTs currently are CryptoPunks and CryptoKitties, which both predate current NFT standards.

 There are two cases in which pagination will be required: